ayuu-te/showcase/README.md

 ## AI-Powered Recommendations
 The AI recommendation system analyzes user interactions and content data to suggest related works from various sections (photography, coding, animation, and music).
 This improves user engagement by offering relevant content dynamically.

-## Contributing
-Contributions are welcome!
-If you'd like to contribute to this project, please fork the repository and create a pull request with your suggestions or improvements.
-Refer to the [contributing guidelines](CONTRIBUTING.md) for more details.

-## License
-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).